Google Logo

 Google Logo 1999-2010

-In May 1999, another logo appeared – this time with a 3D design- and was used as Google’s official symbol until May 2010.
+In May 1999, another logo appeared, this time with a 3D design, and was used as Google’s official symbol until May 2010.
 It was developed by Ruth Kedar, whom Sergey Brin and Larry Page met through a mutual friend.
-She proposed several options with Adobe Garamond and Catull fonts, a magnifying glass, intertwined “o” letters, and an intricate multi-component form.
-However, the company owners chose a minimalist option, closer to the original.
+She proposed several options, including Adobe Garamond and Catull fonts, a magnifying glass, intertwined “o” letters, and an intricate, multi-part form.
+However, the company owners chose a minimalist option that was closer to the original.

 2010 – 2013